gkeuken/zPDT_Pub/README.md

 # zPDT_Stuff
 General Repo for zPDT Stuff

-See Wiki Page for all the gory details => https://github.ibm.com/gkeuken/zPDT_Stuff/wiki
+See Wiki Page for all the gory details => https://github.com/gkeuken/zPDT_Pub/wiki

 Recent Updates:

-Added Python 3 support
+Added Python 3 support, actually some of this stuff doesn't work without Python 3

 Added -w arg for zdtmsg - will allow user to specify wait time for receiving messages.